-Max Weber was unlike most workplace leaders today.
+Weber was unlike most workplace leaders today.
 His theory of management, also called the bureaucratic theory, stressed strict rules and a firm distribution of power.
 He would've scolded today's managers, most of whom are open to new ideas and flexible work arrangements, for their leadership style.

-"Precision, speed, unambiguity, knowledge of files, continuity, discretion, unity, strict subordination, reduction of friction and of material, and personal costs – these are raised to the optimum point in the strictly bureaucratic administration," said Weber.
+"Precision, speed, unambiguity, knowledge of files, continuity, discretion, unity, strict subordination, reduction of friction and of material, and personal costs – these are raised to the optimum point in the strictly bureaucratic administration," wrote Weber.

 Clearly defined job roles

 Weber believed that responsibilities should be delegated based on skill and ability.
 There should be no flexible roles.
 Rather, employees should be aware of their position's responsibilities and stick to them.
 Straying outside of their designated roles only disrupts the hierarchy of authority.
 Therefore, collaboration, creative thinking and idea pitching are also strongly discouraged.
 Also, workers should respect their supervisors and not overstep boundaries.